aldrshan/Book2Audio/README.md

 ## Where I am Going
 My todo list includes:
-** Creation of a front end allowing cloud selection (google, AWS, Azure, Watson) voice selection and monitoring of process. **
+- :x: Creation of a front end allowing cloud selection (google, AWS, Azure, Watson) voice selection and monitoring of process.
-! splitting text to manageable size for s3 buckets
+- :x: splitting text to manageable size for s3 buckets
-! automate download and splice audio
+- :x: automate download and splice audio
-! auto update project guttenberg csv
+- :x: auto update project guttenberg csv
-! use open ai to give a book summary
+- :x: use open ai to give a book summary
-! integrate dalle to provide visuals
+- :x: integrate dalle to provide visuals
-!
-Integrate video conversion to
+- :x: Integrate video conversion to
-! connect to YouTube for automatic upload
+- :x: connect to YouTube for automatic upload

 ## The end goal
 is an automatic conversion of public domain books into audiobooks.